anksont/introduction-to-python-programming/unit-7-week-1-quiz/lesson-5-format-board/README.md

 third_row = 'OXO'
 ```

 The function that you need to write is `format_tic_tac_toe_board` that just receives those three rows.
+It will return the board with those rows filled in correctly from the row information.

  Example:

 ```python
 first_row = 'OOX'